Enrollment is now open for 2025! Apply today to reserve your space.

 ON THE MOVE

-After arriving in San Jose, you will fly to Rancho Quemado.
-While in Rancho Quemado, you will do a day trip by bus and boat to Corcovado National Park.
+After arriving in San Jose, you will drive to Rancho Quemado.
+While in Rancho Quemado, you will do a day trip by bus to Drakes Bay.
 After your time in Rancho Quemado, you will drive by bus (5 hours) to Cloubridge before returning to San Jose at the end of your program by bus (2 hours).

 3